India women's national football team: Resurgence (2010–2021)

 India participated for the second time at the Asian games in 2014, but the condition was not better than the previous participation, 16 years back in 1998.
-Though India defeated Maldives easily with 15–0 score, but a similar fate of Maldives was faced by them in the next two matches where they were defeated by both South Korea and Thailand with the same score of 0–10.
+Though India defeated Maldives easily with 15–0 score, a similar fate was faced by them in the next two matches, being defeated by South Korea and Thailand with the same score of 0–10.

 In August 2018, Indian women national team was invited to participate in Cotif Tournament where clubs and national and autonomous teams participate every year since 1984, held at Valencia, Spain.
 2018 Cotif was 35th Anniversary of the tournament.
 At this tournament they faced 3 Spanish club teams and Morocco.
 First lost to Fundación Albacete, 1–4, then to Levante UD, 0–5, then the Moroccan side defeated India with a score 5–1, but on the last match India played with maturity, though lost to Madrid CFF with 0–1 score.

 In November 2018, India qualified to the second round of 2020 AFC Women's Olympic Qualifying Tournament for the first time since the qualifying tournament started for the 2008 Summer Olympics.

 For preparation of 2020 Olympics 2nd round qualifiers India played two matches each against Hong Kong and Indonesia winning all four of them 5–2 & 1–0 against Hong Kong and 3–0 & 2–0 against Indonesia respectively.
-Following these matches India played at the Women's Gold Cup organised at home, where they won their first match against Iran by 1–0 but lost next two matches to Nepal and Myanmar by 1–2 and 0–2 respectively and failed to reach the final.
+Following these matches India played at the 2019 Gold Cup organised at home, where they won their first match against Iran by 1–0 but lost next two matches to Nepal and Myanmar by 1–2 and 0–2 respectively and failed to reach the final.

-Team image

-Nicknames

-The India women's national football team has been known or nicknamed as "The Blue Tigresses".

-Media coverage

-There is unfortunately no television coverage for the team currently, while some of the games are streamed online on Facebook Live or YouTube.
+2022 onwards

+India returned to the AFC Women's Championship, now known as the AFC Women's Asian Cup, when it hosted the 2022 edition.
+They last appeared in 2003, before qualifiers was introduced since the 2006 edition.
+However India was forced to withdraw from the 2022 tournament it is hosting due to a COVID-19 outbreak within the team.

+At the 2022 SAFF Women's Championship, India lost a match at the regional tournament for the first time.
+They lost against Bangladesh 0–3 in the group stage.
+The team also lost the semifinal against Nepal 0–1.
+Thus failing to win the SAFF title for the first time ever.

+In July 2025, India secured a berth at the AFC Women's Asian Cup for the first time via qualification.
+India defeated group qualifiers host Thailand 2–1 to earn a berth at the 2026 edition set to be hosted in Australia.
+Head coach Crispin Chettri noted the distinct challenges in managing a women’s team, emphasizing injury risks and physiological considerations.